wethod/learning-center-staging/content/settings/index.md

 * **User levels**: each one of your collaborators has a level which defines his daily cost to the company and the price you want to sell a day of his work to the clients.
 This way you can define clusters of employees like intern, junior, senior and so on;

-* **Job Order Categories**: each one of your projects must have one.
-It defines the category of the project which can be chargeable or not.
-This way you can organize your projects into any category you like according to your business practice;
+* **Job Order Categories**: each one of your projects must have one, this way you can organize your projects into any category you like according to your business practice;

 * **Email Bot**: here you can insert the email addresses to which send invoices and orders;

 * **Project Won/Lost Bot**: here you can insert the email addresses to which send notifications each time someone of your teammates won or lost a project.
-A project is considered to be *lost *when its probability is 0 and *won *when its probability is 90;
+A project is considered to be *lost* when its probability is 0 and *won* when its probability is 90;

 * **Default Areas**: these will be suggested when you're creating a [new budget]({{< relref "budget/index.md#the-workflow" >}}) or when you're adding a new area to an existing budget;